Sparen/DanmakufuVideos/README.md

 ## General Notes
 * Scripts are in reverse order of release, with **newer projects at the top**.
 * Compilation and Collaboration videos are not to be included UNLESS the collab is part of a team with multiple videos - these will be reviewed on a case-by-case basis.
+* divids associated with contests should ensure that they are using an appropriate contest tag (see `scripter/main.js`) so that the contest's information page can be automatically linked.

 All pull requests will be revised.